kremalicious/blog/_src/_posts/2012-05-15-wp-icons-template.md

 I’ve put the template along with the implementation examples from the next section on [github](https://github.com/kremalicious/wp-icons-template).
 You can just download the whole package right away:

-<a href="https://github.com/kremalicious/wp-icons-template/zipball/master" class="btn btn-primary icon icon-download">Download Template &amp; Code</a> <a href="https://github.com/kremalicious/wp-icons-template" class="icon icon-github btn">GitHub</a> <a href="http://krlc.us/givecoffee" class="icon-heart btn">Donate</a>
+<a href="https://github.com/kremalicious/wp-icons-template/zipball/master" class="btn btn-primary icon icon-download">Download Template &amp; Code</a> <a href="https://github.com/kremalicious/wp-icons-template" class="icon icon-github btn">GitHub</a> <a href="http://krlc.us/givecoffee" class="icon icon-heart btn">Donate</a>

 ### Usage